Genesis2412/Digicup/README.md

     hbackend.css___ css for form
 addtesti.php    --- script to add testimonials in database
             testimonial.sql --- table details for testimonials

+admin.php --- admin interface
+admin.css --- style for admin page
+addstaff.php --- form to add staff, update info of staff and delete staff insert.php --- insert data from staff form to database delete.php --- delete data from form to database update.php --- update data from form to database

 *******************************************************************************
 [Pending]
 sections a tags not working properly